-The Company is a leading collector and processor of used cooking oil in North America for use as a valuable low carbon fuel and feed ingredient.
-The Company estimates it collects used cooking oil from approximately 173,000 locations in the U.S. The Company's primary customer for this product is the DGD Joint Venture.
+The Company is a leading collector and processor of used cooking oil in North America for use as a feed ingredient and feedstock for the production of valuable low carbon biofuels.
+The Company estimates it collects used cooking oil from approximately 162,700 locations in the U.S. The Company's primary customer for this product is the DGD Joint Venture.